scribe-org/Scribe-Android/README.md

 Scribe uses [Matrix](https://matrix.org/) for communications.
 You're more than welcome to [join us in our public chat rooms](https://matrix.to/#/#scribe_community:matrix.org) to share ideas, ask questions or just say hi :)

 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-Android/blob/main/CONTRIBUTING.md) if you are interested in contributing to Scribe-Android.
 Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-Android/issues) and [projects](https://github.com/scribe-org/Scribe-Android/projects).

+> **Note**: Just because an issue is assigned on GitHub doesn't mean that the team isn't interested in your contribution!
+Feel free to write [in the issues](https://github.com/scribe-org/Scribe-Android/issues) and we can potentially reassign it to you.

 Those interested can further check the [`-next release-`](https://github.com/scribe-org/Scribe-Android/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Android/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Android/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.

 ### Ways to Help [`⇧`](#contents)